-The book is written by Nick Polson and James Scott, professor at the Chicago Booth School of Business and associate professor at the University of Texas at Austin.
+The book is written by Nick Polson and James Scott, professors at the Chicago Booth School of Business and the University of Texas at Austin, respectively.
 Overall, authors are optimistic about the use of AI, and they share that these technologies will bring immense benefits.
 But they will also, inevitably, reflect our weak spots as a civilization.
 As a result, there will be dangers to watch out for, whether to privacy, to equality, to existing institutions, or to something nobody has even thought of yet.
 As the authors state, we must meet these dangers with smart policy.

 The twenty main takeaways I got out of this book are: